 Introduced back in 2014, the Fire TV Stick is Amazon’s rival to Chromecast and Roku.
-The device plugs into an HDMI port to allow any TV to stream content over a Wi-Fi network, effectively turning the set into a very well-featured smart TV.
+The device plugs into an HDMI port and allows any TV to stream content over a Wi-Fi network - basically turning the device into a very well-featured smart TV.

-However, much of that content is geo-locked, meaning it’s only available from a certain country or region due to the likes of content licensing agreements and broadcast rights.
-Of course, one way you can get round such content blocking is by using one of the best VPNs and changing your IP address to a location that has the content you crave.
+However, much of that content that people want to stream - is geo-locked, so it’s only available from a certain country or region.
+This is mainly due to the likes of content licensing agreements and broadcast rights.
+Of course, the main way to get around this and access the content is by using one of the best VPNs and changing your IP address to a location that has the content you crave.

 - Check out the best VPN

 Best VPNs for Amazons Fire TV in 2020

 Best all-round VPN, fastest VPN for Fire TV

 Number of servers: 3000+ | Server locations: 160 | IP addresses: 30,000 | Maximum devices supported: 5

 ExpressVPN is our top pick for the best all-round VPN, and specifically for Fire TV and Fire TV Stick.
 With 3,000 servers in close to 160 locations, this British Virgin Islands-based provider offers a lot of connection choices.
 In our testing, we found speeds were fractionally lower than our normal rates on shorter hops, with little change in long-distance connections.

 ExpressVPN is known for its quality apps which include a brand new Android app that works well with Android-based streaming devices (like Amazon’s Fire TV and Fire TV Stick), and it can be navigated with the remote control.
 When you fire it up, the app immediately recommends the location that gives you the best connection speed.
 Talking of connection speeds, these were really impressive in both the US and Europe - and even some locations further afield.